JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 This time I have the following scenario:

 - Two public facing web applications hosted in App Service
-  - First application `AnonymousApp` allows anonymous access
+  - The first application `AnonymousApp` allows anonymous access
-  - Second application `AdminApp` is protected by App Service authentication
+  - The second application `AdminApp` is protected by App Service authentication
     - Entra ID as the identity provider
     - This should be reachable only at `/admin` and any other traffic should go to the first application:
 {% include mermaid.html postfix="1" text="